Kwamie Lassiter

-Kwamie Lassiter (December 3, 1969 – January 6, 2019) was an American professional football safety.
+Kwamie Lassiter (December 3, 1969 – January 6, 2019) was an American professional football player who was a safety in the National Football League (NFL).
 He was signed by the Arizona Cardinals as an undrafted free agent in 1995.
-He played college football at Kansas.
+He played college football for the Kansas Jayhawks.

 Early life

 Born in Hampton, Virginia, Lassiter graduated from Menchville High School in Newport News, Virginia in 1989.

 College career

 Lassiter played his first two years of college football at Butler County Community College in 1989 and 1990 before transferring to the University of Kansas in 1991.
 He sat out the 1991 season, played at Kansas from 1992 to 1994, and graduated with a degree in communications.
 After Lassiter suffered a broken collarbone by the third game of the 1993 season, the NCAA granted Lassiter a sixth year of eligibility.

 Professional career

 Lassiter played for the Arizona Cardinals from 1995 to 2002, San Diego Chargers in 2003 and St. Louis Rams in 2004.
 He finished his career with 609 tackles (437 solo tackles), 25 interceptions, and four sacks.

 In the Cardinals' final regular season game of the 1998 season, a 16-13 victory over the San Diego Chargers that clinched the Cardinals' first playoff berth in 15 years, Lassiter intercepted Chargers quarterback Craig Whelihan four times.

 After the 2001 season, Lassiter was selected as an alternate for the 2002 Pro Bowl after reaching career highs with 112 tackles and 9 interceptions.

 Lassiter spent the 2003 season with the Chargers, but he was cut during the 2004 preseason.
 The St. Louis Rams signed Lassiter on September 21, 2004.